seyyedarashazimi/dgsp/README.md

 DGSP::revoke(&skm.msk, &plm, vec![id], &revoked_list).unwrap();
 ```

-To learn more, refer to the `examples/simple.rs` for more info.
-One can run the `simple.rs` example for a specific sphincs feature like this:
+To learn more, refer to the `examples/simple.rs` for additional information.
+One can run the `simple.rs` example for a specific sphincs feature via:

 ```bash
 cargo run --example simple --no-default-features --features "in-disk in-memory sphincs_shake_192f" --release